jackm97/Pi-Camera-Security-Cam/README.md

 # Motion Detection Camera Software
-This software integrates motion detection with the built in webcam utilizing OpenCV 4.0 for Python.
+OpenCV project: motion detection software using the built-in webcam.
 So far, the software has been tested on the HP Spectre x360 running Windows 10 and the Raspberry Pi Camera Module on the Raspberry Pi 3 running Raspbian Stretch.

 # Requirements
 - Python 3.0 or higher